Title: The Long Hard Path

 “When that happens, we’re going to have to take a side.
 You can choose to follow the path expected of you and end up on the side of true evil along with Voldemort and your father.
 You can end up on the so-called side of good and Dumbledore, but I think you’re already wise to the idea that, that won’t lead you anywhere good.”

 “So, then where do I stand?”
 Draco had interrupted impatiently, his gut clenched with panic at the thought of openly opposing his father, and yet knowing that to be the man he wanted to be that he had to do so.

 “You stand where you know is right.
 Not for Britain, not for your father or your family line, and not even for your friends who will follow you because they know you are their only safe haven.
-And let’s be honest here, Draco, because I know you are aware enough to know that this move that you’re making isn’t just about your future.
-There are people following that if you do not save them then they’ll never find their way.
+And let’s be honest here Draco, because I know you are aware enough to know that this move that you’re making isn’t just about your future.
+There are people following you that if you do not save them, they’ll never find their way.
 You must make the choice of where you stand for yourself.
 Pick a spot, pick a path that you feel is the best for you and walk it.”